Yakuza: Japan

-Yakuza are regarded as semi-legitimate organizations.
-For example, immediately after the 1995 Kobe earthquake, the Yamaguchi-gumi yakuza group, who are based in the area, mobilized to provide disaster relief services (including the use of a helicopter).
-Media reports contrasted this rapid response with the much slower pace at which the Japanese government's official relief efforts took place.
-The Yakuza repeated their aid after the 2011 Tōhoku earthquake and tsunami, with groups opening their offices to refugees and sending dozens of trucks with supplies to affected areas (see below).
-For this reason, many Yakuza regard their income and hustle (shinogi) as a collection of a feudal tax.
+In the 2010s and 2020s, the yakuza's main source of funding is a fraud called special fraud (特殊詐欺, tokushu sagi), which mainly targets the elderly to cheat them out of large amounts of money.
+Their methods include calling the homes of elderly people to beg for money by pretending to be the elderly person's son, or visiting the homes of elderly people posing as employees of financial institutions to swindle them out of their money.
+In 2014, tokushu sagi accounted for 10.4 percent of all yakuza arrests, surpassing theft for the first time at 10.2 percent, and 34.6 percent of tokushu sagi perpetrators were yakuza and their associates.
+The total damage from tokushu sagi identified in 2019 exceeded 30 billion yen, and while yakuza accounted for just over 10 percent of the lowest level members of criminal groups, such as cash receivers who play the role of financial institution employees, yakuza accounted for nearly 40 percent of the main perpetrators leading fraud schemes.

 The yakuza and its affiliated gangs control drug trafficking in Japan, especially methamphetamine.
-While many Yakuza syndicates, notably the Yamaguchi-gumi, officially forbid their members from engaging in drug trafficking, some other Yakuza syndicates, like the Dojin-kai, are heavily involved in it.
+While many yakuza syndicates, notably the Yamaguchi-gumi, officially forbid their members from engaging in drug trafficking, some other yakuza syndicates, like the Dojin-kai, are heavily involved in it.
+The most common charge for yakuza and their associates arrested in 2014 was violation of the Stimulants Control Act (覚せい剤取締法), which prohibits the import, export, sale, transfer, possession, and use of methamphetamine, accounting for 26.5 percent of arrests.

-Some Yakuza groups are known to deal extensively in human trafficking.
-The Philippines is a source of young women.
-Yakuza trick girls from impoverished villages into coming to Japan by promising them respectable jobs with good wages.
+Some yakuza groups are known to deal extensively in human trafficking.
+In the Philippines Yakuza trick girls from impoverished villages into coming to Japan by promising them respectable jobs with good wages.
 Instead, they are forced into becoming sex workers and strippers.

-Yakuza frequently engage in a unique form of Japanese extortion known as sōkaiya.
+Yakuza frequently engaged in a unique form of Japanese extortion known as sōkaiya.
 In essence, this is a specialized form of protection racket.
 Instead of harassing small businesses, the Yakuza harass a stockholders' meeting of a larger corporation.
 Yakuza operatives obtain the right to attend by making a small purchase of stock, and then at the meeting physically intimidate other stockholders.
+The number of sōkaiya has decreased over the years, and in 2024 there were only about 130 sōkaiya, of whom 20 worked in groups and 110 worked alone.

-Yakuza also have ties to the Japanese real estate market and banking sector through jiageya.
+Yakuza also had ties to the Japanese real estate market and banking sector through jiageya.
 Jiageya specializes in inducing holders of small real estate to sell their property so that estate companies can carry out much larger development plans.
 The Japanese bubble economy of the 1980s is often blamed on real estate speculation by banking subsidiaries.
 After the collapse of the property bubble, a manager of a major bank in Nagoya was assassinated, prompting much speculation about the banking industry's indirect connection to the Japanese underworld.